 Lightness would also refer to its structure.
 Good soil cannot be too compact; otherwise, there won’t be any space for oxygen to enter.
 The good quality soil has to be light and fluffy so that it has enough breathing room for air to reach the roots of the plant.

-Can You Make Your Own Potting Soil At Home
+Make Your Own Potting Soil for Indoor Plants

-Usually, we’re inclined to buy potting soil in plant and horticulture stores because that’s the easiest and most convenient thing to do.
-However, buying potting soil regularly will also put a dent in your wallet.
+Usually, we’re inclined to buy indoor potting soil in plant and horticulture stores because that’s the easiest and most convenient thing to do.
+However, buying indoor potting soil regularly will also put a dent in your wallet.
 If you want to save money, then you can actually just make your own potting soil at home with just a few ingredients.

 You can use any of the six basic ingredients mentioned above to make your potting soil.
 In fact, all you need are just garden soil and compost heap, and you can already make potting soil.
 From there, you can add the other ingredients such as peat moss, compost chicken manure, and rock bits.
 Other ingredients can you can also add perlite, leaf mold, rotten sawdust, and wood chips.
 Pine bark mulch is said to be good in retaining nutrients, so if you can get your hands on some, this would be a good addition to your soil mix.
 All you have to do is mix all of these ingredients together, and you will be able to have your potting soil.
 With the right know-how, you can actually make the best potting soil for your plants.